-The sub-cluster also continued to rump-up delivery case management services- supporting survivors’ violence.
-A total of 269 children (198 girls, 58 boys and 18 children living with disabilities (12 female and 6 male)) were reached with response services.
-Cumulatively, 7,225 children have received response services through the National Case Management System (NCMS), including 6,124 female, 941 male and 160 (107 female and 53 male) children living with disabilities.
+The sub-cluster also continued to rump-up delivery of case management services- supporting survivors’ violence.
+A total of 269 children were reached with response services.
+Cumulatively, 7,225 children (6,231 female, 994 male), including 160 children living with disabilities have received response services through the National Case Management System (NCMS).
 UNICEF continued to support safe and conﬁdential reporting of SGBV through the adult helpline.

-Child protection partners continue to work towards ensuring that services are accessible to their clients despite the challenges including: hiring minivans that are used to transport survivors of violence to ensure they have access to post rape care and for ongoing capacity building initiatives where training participants are provided with transportation in areas where public transport is not available.
+Child Protection partners continued to work towards ensuring that services were accessible to their clients despite the challenges including: hiring minivans that were used to transport survivors of violence to ensure they have access to post rape care and for ongoing capacity building initiatives where training participants were provided with transportation in areas where public transport was not available.

 Increase in airtime for staff for continued provision of psychosocial support, remote follow ups and facilitation of case referrals and procurement of PPE.